mrjoseph/Marvel-Comics/README.md

 ### Todos

-* Write MORE Tests.
+* Write Tests!.
-* wanted to focus more on learning to combine Apollo with NextJS and Material UI for this task.
+wanted to focus more on learning to combine Apollo with NextJS and Material UI for this task.
 Testing libraries I would like to learn include Cypress, React Testing Library
 * Clean up duplication
 * Fix server side rendering of query
 * Set up a CI CD and AWS to gain experience and exposure for future projects